chriswilder3/WeatherNet-APP/README.md

 # WeatherNet 🌤️

 WeatherNet is a simple web application built with HTML, JavaScript, and Bootstrap, designed to fetch and display current weather information for any city in the world.
-Using the OpenWeatherMap API, it provides users with real-time temperature, humidity, and general weather conditions in an easy-to-use interface.
+Using the WeatherAPI, it provides users with real-time temperature, humidity, and general weather conditions in an easy-to-use interface.

 ## Features
 - **City Search**: Users can enter any city name to retrieve its current weather data.